Helium314/HeliBoard/README.md

 Before opening a new issue, be sure to check the following:
  - **Does the issue already exist?** Make sure a similar issue has not been reported by browsing [existing issues](https://github.com/Helium314/openboard/issues).
 Please search open and closed issues.
  - **Is the issue still relevant?** Make sure your issue is not already fixed in the latest version of OpenBoard.
- - **Did you use the issue template?** It is important to make life of our kind contributors easier by avoiding  issues that miss key informations to their resolution.
+ - **Did you use the issue template?** It is important to make life of our kind contributors easier by avoiding issues that miss key information to their resolution.
+Note that issues that that ignore part of the issue template will likely get treated with very low priority, as often they are needlessly hard to read or understand (e.g. huge screenshots, or addressing multiple topics).

 ## Translation
 Currently there is no simple way of translating the app, but it's coming soon...